rojosinalma/mail_verifier/README.md

 MailVerifier was inspired in [kamil/email_verifier](https://github.com/kamilc/email_verifier), but without the whole shebang.

 This is straight to the point, require the gem and do your verification.
 No Railsties and other bangs.

-Also, no external deps, pure Ruby good ol' StdLib.
+Also, **no external dependencies**, pure good ol' Ruby Standard Library.

 ## Installation